-Hinges without removable hinge pins, such as cabinets and house-to-garage doors can be lubricated with oil-based lubricants.
+Hinges without removable hinge pins, such as cabinets and house-to-garage doors can be lubricated with oil-based lubricants, such as WD-40.
 It is recommended that a very small amount of oil is used; then work the door back and forth and wipe away all excess oil.